jasnell/http2/README.md

-The dynamic cache is managed in a "least recently written" style, that is, as the cache fills to capacity in both number of entries and maximum stored byte size, the least recently written items are dropped and those indices are reused.
+The dynamic cache is managed in a "least recently written" style, that is, as the cache fills to capacity in both number of entries and maximum stored byte size, the least recently written items are dropped and those index positions are reused.

-Indices from the dynamic cache are assigned in "encounter order", beginning from 0x00.
-That is to say, the indices are assigned in precisely the same order they are serialized, and thereby encountered by the decompressor upon reading and processing the block.
+Index positions from the dynamic cache are assigned in "encounter order", beginning from 0x00 and increasing monotonically to 0x7F.
+That is to say, the positions are assigned in precisely the same order that they are serialized, and thereby encountered by the decompressor upon reading and processing the block.

 Each item in the store consists of a Header Name and a Value.
 The Name is a lower-case ISO-8859-1 character sequence.
 The Value is either a UTF-8 string,